The Stay at Home Parent and Divorce

 Work with an Experienced St. Charles Divorce Attorney

 As a stay at home parent currently going through a divorce, it can be easy to feel overwhelmed and even powerless.
 But remember that even though you did not contribute as much to your marriage financially as your former partner, you made worthwhile contributions nonetheless and you have as much of a right to your marital assets as your former spouse has.
-To learn more about your rights during a divorce and how to protect them, contact Shaw Family Law, P.C. today to set up your initial consultation with an experienced St. Charles divorce lawyer.
+To learn more about your rights during a divorce and how to protect them, contact Shaw Sanders, P.C. today to set up your initial consultation with an experienced St. Charles divorce lawyer.